Infini-AI-Lab/FCV/README.md

 <!-- ---------- -->
 **TL;DR**
 Code agents are increasingly trusted to autonomously fix bugs on platforms such as GitHub, yet their security evaluation focuses almost exclusively on functional correctness.
-In this paper, we reveal a novel type of threat to realworld codeagents: functionally correct yet vulnerable (FCV) patches, which pass all test cases but contain vulnerable code.
-With our proposed FCVAttack, we demonstrate that SOTA LLMs (e.g., ChatGPT and Claude) and agent scaffolds (e.g., SWEagent and OpenHands) are all vulnerable to this FCV threat; across 12 agentmodel combinations on SWE-Bench, the attack only requires black-box access and a single query to the code agent to perform the attack.
-For example, for CWE-538 (information exposure vulnerability), the FCV-Attack attains an attack success rate of 40.7% on GPT-5 MINI + OPENHANDS.
-Our results reveal an important security threat overlooked by current evaluation paradigms and urge the development of security-aware defenses for code agents
+In this paper, we reveal a novel type of threat to real-world code-agents: Functionally Correct yet Vulnerable (FCV) patches, which pass all test cases but contain vulnerable code.
+With our proposed FCV-Attack, which can be deliberately crafted by malicious attackers or implicitly introduced by benign developers, we show that SOTA LLMs (e.g., ChatGPT and Claude) and agent scaffolds (e.g., SWE-agent and OpenHands) are all vulnerable to this FCV threat; across 12 agent-model combinations on SWE-Bench, the attack only requires black-box access and a single query to the code agent to perform the attack.
+For example, for CWE-538 (information exposure vulnerability), the FCV-Attack attains an attack success rate of 40.7% on GPT-5 mini + OpenHands.
+Our results reveal an important security threat overlooked by current evaluation paradigms and urge the development of security-aware defenses for code agents.

 </div>